Tomov91/ADVANCED/README.md

 # ADVANCED
-All the problems have "Skeletons" given to me and I'm going to provide my solutions according to the conditions given to me in the "Homework.docx" file.
+All the problems have "Skeletons" and I'm going to provide my solutions according to the conditions given to me in the "Homework.docx" file.